 This gelateria is the one you see in the photo above and it is lovely, in my opinion, especially for cream flavours that are well made, creamy and not too sweet.

 Address>>> Via Silvio Spaventa, 24/26, 00187 Roma RM

 Best known gelato in Rome: Giolitti

 Maybe the best known of all gelato places in Rome in Giolitti, a historical address in the city centre, just being the parliament.

-However, if you are in the area and you happen not to have to queue for too long (consider that you have to queue twice: to pay first and to order next) do drop in this is proper gelato and you can rest assured it will be made with good, genuine ingredients.
+However, if you are in the area and you happen not to have to queue for too long do drop in.
+This is proper gelato and you can rest assured it will be made with good, genuine ingredients.